thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - High river levels may lead to flooding.

 Flooding of low lying land and roads is expected to continue today, 21 December 2025.
-River levels along the River Thames remain high but are starting to stabilise and fall between Buscot and Shifford Locks but are still rising slowly between Northmoor and Eynsham Locks.
-The forecast is for further rain and showers today becoming mostly dry by Monday.
+River levels along the River Thames remain high but are starting to stabilise and fall between Buscot and Rushey Locks but are still rising slowly between Shifford and Eynsham Locks.

+The forecast is for further rain and showers today and overnight becoming mostly dry by Monday.
 We expect river levels to remain high and responsive to further rain over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 21 December 2025 or as the situation changes.
+This message will be updated by 09:00am 22 December 2025 or as the situation changes.

 - Warning no longer in force: Severn estuary from Gloucester to Sharpness
 - There is no longer a threat of flooding, though standing water and debris may still remain.